SHIELD-T/n8n-workflows/WEEK_15_GRADUATION/README.md

 #### **📝 DAILY TASK:**
 Finalize your portfolio and prepare for graduation presentation.

+#### **🎯 INDUSTRY-SPECIFIC CHALLENGE:**
+Create a portfolio that showcases your industry automation mastery and attracts high-value clients in your chosen industry.

 ---

 ### **DAY 101: WEDNESDAY - Business Plan Finalization**